Skip to content

 Explore our collection at home

-If you’re not able to visit us in person right now, the art in the Science Museum Group Collection is available for you online.
+If you’re not able to visit us in person, the art in the Science Museum Group Collection is available for you online.

 We care for over 25,000 works, from paintings to digital installations, technical diagrams to abstract responses, portraits to landscapes.